AnwarRadwan/Advanced-Digital/README.md

 ## 📌 Description
 This project implements a **6-bit comparator** in Verilog that supports both **signed (2’s complement)** and **unsigned** number comparison.

-The design is fully **structural**, built using basic logic gates from a predefined library, and is verified using a behavioral reference model.
+The design is fully **structural**, built using basic logic gates, and verified using a behavioral model for correctness.

 A synchronous version is also implemented using clocked registers.